bjoernwuest/LUYViewer/README.md

 This project has been entirely created using Artificial Intelligence (particularly Claude Sonnet 4).
 So, a big appreciation to Anthropic for their decent AI that made this small, nice application possible.
 The logo and icon have been created by ChatGPT 4.
 Testing was done manually by me, I am still looking for a good AI doing this...

 The LUYViewer is written in TypeScript, JavaScript, HTML, and CSS, executed in Deno runtime and the browser.
 For convenience, there are release packages for different platforms so the LUYViewer can be run without the Deno runtime - because it is bundled into the executable of the LUYViewer.
+I selected the tech stack because whatever I do, I also do to learn.
+And this tech stack is a promising full-stack selection for web based applications.
+In particular, I consider Deno as a big leap for the JavaScript backend ecosystem, since it comes with built-in multi threading, native TypeScript support, and can be compiled to binaries making distribution more easy (i.e. does not require to setup e.g. Node.js runtime).

+## Call for support

+For Windows, it would help if the application is signed.
+Unfortunately, there are very few options for free-of-charge open source software, and those focus on more widespread software also discussed in mainstream media.
+Since the LUYViewer does not fit into this category, I would appreciate any support in getting the LUYViewer signed for Windows.
+If you want to support (e.g. because you have signing facility, or you are willing to pay for commercial signing), please reach out to me.

 ## ToDo

 * Write the "Daily use" section
-* Get registered at SignPath to sign the Windows executable